-Original post 1 June: With the weather warming up nicely, and with June already underway, it seems opportune to repost the following official medical advice that Sanidad offers for dealing with hot weather.
+With May already halfway over and the weather warming up considerably with a calima this week, it seems a good time to repeat the following official medical advice that Sanidad offers for dealing with hot weather.
 This particularly affects the over 65s, children, pregnant women, and those suffering some medical conditions.

 - avoid all physical exercise in the open air

-- avoid exposure to the sun and heat where possible
+- avoid exposure to the sun and stay in the shade as much as possible

-- drink more water to ensure we are well hydrated and to avoid heatstroke
+- drink more water to be well hydrated and avoid heatstroke

 - avoid large meals and alcohol, coffee, tea or sugared drinks because they can cause dehydration

-- stay out of the sun between midday and 4pm, when the sun’s rays are almost vertical and radiation at its greatest
+- stay out of the sun between midday and 6pm, when the sun’s rays are almost vertical and radiation at its greatest (and see HERE for an explanation of the timing of the hottest hours here)

 - wear loose fitting, light coloured, natural fibre clothes if going out is unavoidable